Sowhat999/lyft-backend-engineering-project/README.md

 - **Task**: Add a series of unit tests for the concrete implementations of two classes
 - **Objectives**: Create effective unit tests that capture edge cases
 - **Topics**:
-  - Python UnitTest
+  - Python unittest
-  - Behavioral patterns
+  - Unit testing
-  - UML class diagramming
+  - Clean coding

 ## Test-Driven Development
 - **Task**: Add new functionality to the system and modify an existing component, ensuring all tests pass